 The entry-level Master’s Occupational Therapy curriculum requires students to participate in seven trimesters of academic work (63 credits) and two trimesters of field work (6 credits) for a total of 69 credits.

-Level II Fieldwork experiences for all students require the completion of two full-time three-month-long Level II Fieldwork experiences (3 credits for each fieldwork) directly following the last academic trimester.
+All students must complete two full-time three-month-long (12 weeks at a minimum) Level II Fieldwork experiences (3 credits for each fieldwork) directly following the last academic trimester.
 All Level II Fieldwork must be completed within eighteen (18) months after completion of the academic coursework.

 Students enter the program with a strong liberal arts foundation, including specified courses in the social sciences and basic sciences.
 The prerequisite course of OT 521 Introduction to Occupational Therapy will ensure that all OT students, regardless of prior education, have a basic understanding of the profession’s history, philosophy, and domains of concern, to facilitate a successful transition to the graduate professional-level of OT education.